 Measurement: test and Survey Development

-At Agora Education Services, we provide expert measurement services for assessment and survey development, supporting research projects and data collection studies in national, state, and local education research and policy.
+At Agora Education Research, we provide expert measurement services for assessment and survey development, supporting research projects and data collection studies in national, state, and local education research and policy.
 Our team specializes in designing reliable and valid instruments that capture meaningful data, ensuring precision in measuring student outcomes, educator effectiveness, and policy impacts.
 From test development to survey design and validation, we help educational institutions, policymakers, and researchers generate high-quality data that informs critical decisions and drives educational improvements.

 Service Providers